-All of the top ten global pharmaceutical companies, and many of the mid-size pharmaceutical companies, have a strong research and development and commercial presence in oncology.
-Smaller companies also focus on oncology, including companies such as Clovis Oncology, Inc., Epizyme, Inc., ImmunoGen, Inc., Incyte Corporation, Infinity Pharmaceuticals, Inc., MacroGenics, Inc., Merrimack Pharmaceuticals, Inc., Onconova Therapeutics, Inc., Pharmacyclics, Inc., Puma Biotechnology, Inc. and Seagen, Inc.
+All of the top ten global pharmaceutical companies, and many of the mid-size pharmaceutical companies, have a strong research and development and commercial presence in oncology and there are thousands of smaller companies who also focus on oncology and the oncology supportive care space.

 We are currently participating in the GCAR GBM AGILE Study to facilitate the advancement of VAL-083's clinical development.
-In addition to us, there are four product candidates being studied: Bayer Pharmaceuticals (Regorafenib), Kazia Therapeutics (Paxalisib), Biohaven Pharmaceutical Holding Company (troriluzole) and Vigeo Therapeutics (VT1021).
+In addition to us, there are currently four other product candidates being studied: Kazia Therapeutics (Paxalisib), Biohaven Pharmaceutical Holding Company (troriluzole), Vigeo Therapeutics (VT1021), and Polaris Pharmaceuticals, Inc. (ADI-PEG 20).
 All of these companies are seeking approval in GBM.

 Several companies are marketing and developing oncology immunotherapy products.
-Companies with approved marketed oncology products for GBM are Merck (Temodar [®]) and Genentech (Avastin [®]).
-Companies with oncology immunotherapy product candidates in clinical development for GBM include, but are not limited to, Northwest Biotherapeutics (DCVax-L), Celldex Therapeutics (Rindopepimut (CDX-110) and ImmunoCellular Therapeutics (ICT-107).
+Companies with approved marketed oncology products for GBM are Merck (Temodar ®) and Genentech (Avastin ®).
+Companies with oncology immunotherapy product candidates in clinical development for GBM include, but are not limited to, Northwest Biotherapeutics (DCVax-L) and the other GBM AGILE participants noted above.

-We are not aware of any therapies specifically approved for CMBC in the US.
-IGEA Medical S.p.A. is developing an electro-chemotherapy treatment for CMBC.
+We are not aware of any therapies specifically approved for CMBC in the U.S. IGEA Medical S.p.A. and Mirai Medical market electroporation devices outside the U.S. that are intended to enhance local delivery of chemotherapy agents to tumors.
+These are sometimes used in CMBC tumors outside the U.S. but we are not aware of any active efforts for U.S. approval in CMBC or similar conditions.
 Pinnacle Biologics Inc., a subsidiary of Advanz Pharma Healthcare Corp., sells Photofrin, a first-generation PDT product for treatment of certain endobronchial non-small-cell lung cancers and esophageal cancers.
 Photofrin is currently in Phase 2 studies in recurrent glioma.
 To our knowledge, there is no reported development program for Photofrin in CMBC.
 Rogers Sciences Inc. is a medical device company that is developing a light delivery device for use with PDT treatment of cutaneous cancers that they are currently clinically testing in a Phase 2 study in CMBC patients.